learnbyexample/vim_reference/vim_reference_guide.md

 ## Greedy Quantifiers

-Quantifiers can be applied to literal characters, dot metacharacter, groups, backreferences and character classes.
+Quantifiers can be applied to literal characters, the dot metacharacter, groups, backreferences and character classes.
 Basic examples are shown below, more will be discussed in the sections to follow.

 * `*` match zero or more times
     * `abc*` matches `ab` or `abc` or `abccc` or `abcccccc` but not `bc`
     * `Error.*valid` matches `Error: invalid input` but not `valid Error`
-    * `s/a.*b/X/` replaces `table bottle bus` with `tXus` since `a.*b` matches from the first `a` to the last `b`
+    * `s/a.*b/X/` replaces `table bottle bus` with `tXus`
 * `\+` match one or more times
     * `abc\+` matches `abc` or `abccc` but not `ab` or `bc`
 * `\?` match zero or one times